01 of 10

 03 of 10

-Planning for location - If your roombox will need to sit in a bookcase, what is the depth and width of available space?.
-My box will have a plain front frame.
-I need the box to sit on a standard Swedish modern bookcase shelf, 10 1/4 inches (26 cm) deep.
+- Plan for location.
+If your roombox will need to sit in a bookcase, what is the depth and width of available space?.
+For example, our box will have a plain front frame.
+We need the box to sit on a standard Swedish modern bookcase shelf, 10 1/4 inches (26 cm) deep.
 A front façade or picture frame must be part of this overall depth measurement when the box is complete.

-Using pre-built components - If you plan to use standard picture frames for the fronts of your roomboxes, your measurements will be dictated by the available frame size.
-I want my boxes to fit standard 9 x 12-inch interior frames.
-This lets me use precut 9 x 12-inch glass for fronts or lids.
-The smaller box size will be 9x7 inches to match the main box and allow me to work inside the box.
-I will cut the stock picture frames to fit if I wish.
+- Consider your pre-built components.
+If you plan to use standard picture frames for the fronts of your roomboxes, your measurements will be dictated by the available frame size.
+For example, we want our boxes to fit a standard 9 x 12-inch interior frame.
+This lets us use precut 9 x 12-inch glass for fronts or lids.
+The smaller box size will be 9x7 inches to match the main box and allow us to work inside the box.
+We will cut the stock picture frames to fit if we wish.

 04 of 10

 Your decisions from the previous step will determine what measurements you will need for your roombox.
-Here is a sample of my measurements in case you need help.
+Here is a sample of our measurements in case you need help.

-The height and width of my roombox are set by my decision to cover the front with a standard size picture frame.
-The ceiling and floors will take up 2 x 1/4 inch which is 1/2 inch of the space inside my frame.
-This means the sides of my box will need to be 8 1/2 inches tall.
+The height and width of our roombox are set by our decision to cover the front with a standard size picture frame.
+The ceiling and floors will take up 2 x 1/4 inch which is 1/2 inch of the space inside the frame.
+This means the sides of the box will need to be 8 1/2 inches tall.

-To fit on my shelf with the frame on the front, the box sides will be 10 1/4 inches deep.
-I need two pieces of plywood 8 1/2 x 10 1/4 inches for my roombox sides.
+To fit on the shelf with the frame on the front, the box sides will be 10 1/4 inches deep.
+We need two pieces of plywood 8 1/2 x 10 1/4 inches for the roombox sides.

 The width of the box needs to fit inside the 9x12 inch picture frame.
-The overall width available is 12 inches. (my frame has 1/8 of an inch extra width and height which gives me room to fit the frame over the box front when it is built) I need two pieces of plywood for the floor and ceiling which are 12 inches x 10 1/4 inches.
+The overall width available is 12 inches. (our frame has 1/8 of an inch extra width and height which gives us room to fit the frame over the box front when it is built) we need two pieces of plywood for the floor and ceiling which are 12 inches x 10 1/4 inches.

 The back of the box will fit inside the sides and the ceiling and floor for strength.
 The back needs to be 8 1/2 inches tall by 11 1/2 inches wide.